TIMBER DRIVE ELEMENTARY’S MISSION STATEMENT

 Wake County Public School System will provide a relevant and engaging education and will graduate students who are collaborative, creative, effective communicators and critical thinkers.

-• Every student is expected to learn, grow, and succeed while we will eliminate the ability to predict achievement based on socioeconomic status, race, and ethnicity.
+- Hold high expectations for all student success and eliminate the ability to predict achievement based on socioeconomic status, race, and ethnicity.

 At Timber Drive Elementary School we will…